pfheatwole/thesis/source/canopy_geometry.rst

    structural summaries that can guide the choice of model parametrization.

 * [[**FIXME**: this section needs a LOT of work.]]

+  [[Basic idea: "a paraglider canopy is a type of parafoil.
+In some contexts parafoils are referred to as *ram-air parachutes* because of their use of air intakes at the front of the wing to pressurize the volume of the wing.
+  The majority of the wing material is dedicated to the upper and lower surfaces of the canopy, as well as internal ribs and straps that enforce the structure of the inflated wing.
+In a real parafoil the internal ribs of a parafoil would segment the canopy into a set of *cells* that distort the canopy when inflated, but this chapter will neglect that additional complexity and focus on the idealized design target.

+  The primary characteristics of a parafoil canopy geometry are its surface area, span, and arc.
+Those summary characteristics capture the majority of the technical specifications from which we need to recreate/approximate the complete geometry. (etc etc)

+  **Wait!!** Careful not to conflate the characteristics with the summary specs.
+For example, the arc is the characteristic, but it's usually not reported.
+For example, with my Hook3 I had to just guess, although I guess you could figure it out from the line geometry.

+  **FIXME**: start the chapter with a picture of a canopy and describe it by calling out the most important features (including the cells).
+Give a complete description of a real canopy, then say which of those characteristics I intend to model (eg, that I will model the planform, arc, and twist, but neglect the internal structure).]]

 * What are the important aspects of a canopy geometry?